robertorcosta/azure-docs.pt-br/articles/governance/policy/how-to/guest-configuration-create.md

 ---
-title: Como criar políticas de configuração de convidado
+title: How to create Guest Configuration policies
-description: Saiba como criar uma política de configuração de convidado Azure Policy para VMs Windows ou Linux. ms.date: 09/20/2019 ms.topic: conceptual ms.openlocfilehash: 2f8ad66e636f7fa37d94d24d12a2537759a3304b ms.sourcegitcommit: 653e9f61b24940561061bd65b2486e232e41ead4 ms.translationtype: MT ms.contentlocale: pt-BR
+description: Learn how to create an Azure Policy Guest Configuration policy for Windows or Linux VMs with Azure PowerShell. ms.date: 11/21/2019 ms.topic: conceptual ms.openlocfilehash: 2e653d07e783425afdcd71f9d58e3569692faaf9 ms.sourcegitcommit: dd0304e3a17ab36e02cf9148d5fe22deaac18118 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 11/22/2019
-ms.lasthandoff: 11/21/2019
-ms.locfileid: "74279351"
+ms.locfileid: "74407050"
 ---
-# <a name="how-to-create-guest-configuration-policies"></a>Como criar políticas de configuração de convidado

-A configuração de convidado usa um módulo de recurso de [configuração de estado desejado](/powershell/scripting/dsc/overview/overview) (DSC) para criar a configuração de auditoria dos computadores do Azure.
-A configuração DSC define a condição em que o computador deve estar.
-Se a avaliação da configuração falhar, o efeito de política **auditIfNotExists** será disparado e o computador será considerado **não compatível**.

-[Azure Policy configuração de convidado](/azure/governance/policy/concepts/guest-configuration) só pode ser usada para auditar configurações dentro de computadores.
-A correção de configurações dentro de computadores ainda não está disponível.

-Use as ações a seguir para criar sua própria configuração para validar o estado de um computador do Azure.
+# <a name="how-to-create-guest-configuration-policies"></a>How to create Guest Configuration policies

+Guest Configuration uses a [Desired State Configuration](/powershell/scripting/dsc/overview/overview) (DSC) resource module to create the configuration for auditing of the Azure machines.
+The DSC configuration defines the condition that the machine should be in.
+If the evaluation of the configuration fails, the Policy effect **auditIfNotExists** is triggered and the machine is considered **non-compliant**.

+[Azure Policy Guest Configuration](../concepts/guest-configuration.md) can only be used to audit settings inside machines.
+Remediation of settings inside machines isn't yet available.

+Use the following actions to create your own configuration for validating the state of an Azure machine.

 > [!IMPORTANT]
-> As políticas personalizadas com a configuração de convidado são um recurso de visualização.
+> Custom policies with Guest Configuration is a Preview feature.

-## <a name="add-the-guestconfiguration-resource-module"></a>Adicionar o módulo de recurso GuestConfiguration
+## <a name="add-the-guestconfiguration-resource-module"></a>Add the GuestConfiguration resource module

-Para criar uma política de configuração de convidado, o módulo de recurso deve ser adicionado.
-Este módulo de recurso pode ser usado com o PowerShell instalado localmente, com [Azure cloud Shell](https://shell.azure.com)ou com a [imagem Azure PowerShell Docker](https://hub.docker.com/rsdk-powershell/).
+To create a Guest Configuration policy, the resource module must be added.
+This resource module can be used with locally installed PowerShell, with [Azure Cloud Shell](https://shell.azure.com), or with the [Azure PowerShell Core Docker image](https://hub.docker.com/r/azuresdk/azure-powershell-core).

 ### <a name="base-requirements"></a>Requisitos base

-O módulo de recurso de configuração de convidado requer o seguinte software:
+The Guest Configuration resource module requires the following software:

 - PowerShell.
 Se ainda não estiver instalado, siga [estas instruções](/powershell/scripting/install/installing-powershell).
-- Azure PowerShell 1.5.0 ou superior.
+- Azure PowerShell 1.5.0 or higher.
 Se ainda não estiver instalado, siga [estas instruções](/powershell/azure/install-az-ps).

 ### <a name="install-the-module"></a>Instalar o módulo

-A configuração de convidado usa o módulo de recurso **GuestConfiguration** para criar configurações DSC e publicá-las no Azure Policy:
+Guest Configuration uses the **GuestConfiguration** resource module for creating DSC configurations and publishing them to Azure Policy:

 1. Em um prompt do PowerShell, execute o seguinte comando: